Above: Termite, Watercolor by Josh Allen

 Creature Conserve is an all-volunteer group that includes a Board of Directors led by founder Lucy Spelman and a group of scientific and artistic advisors.

-Board of Directors: Abby Adams, Cameron Little, Chloe Bulpin, Melissa Torres, Nick Jainschigg, Nicole Merola, Traer Scott, Lucy Spelman (Chair), Sarah Sun, and Christina Ward
+Board of Directors: Abby Adams (Secretary), Cameron Little, Chloe Bulpin, Melissa Torres (Treasurer), Nick Jainschigg (Vice Chair), Nicole Merola (Clerk), Traer Scott, Lucy Spelman (Chair), and Sarah Sun

-Artistic Advisors: Peter Green, Emily Poole, Emily Schnall, Susan Tascent, Rae Whiteley
+Artistic Advisors: Peter Green, Emily Poole, Emily Schnall, Susan Tascent, and Rae Whiteley

-Scientific Advisors: Ilze Berzins, PhD, DVM, MPH, Stephanie Maryeski, MD, Naomi Kirschenbaum, DVM, MPH
+Scientific Advisors: Ilze Berzins, PhD, DVM, MPH, Stephanie Maryeski, MD, and Naomi Kirschenbaum, DVM, MPH

 Over the course of her 25-year career, Dr. Spelman has treated animals of all kinds, from cockroaches to giant pandas.
 She has lived in Rwanda, where she managed the veterinary team responsible for the world’s only mountain gorillas, has served as Director of the Smithsonian National Zoo, and is a published author.
 She has a been a participant in a long-running program to conserve giant otters in Guyana, South America (since 1996.)
 In addition to scientific articles, she contributed the title story and edited 23 others in “The Rhino with Glue on Shoes” (Random House, 2008) and wrote the text for the popular “National Geographic Animal Encyclopedia” (2012.)